 Detection goes beyond domain matching.
 Regex patterns applied to URI paths extract specific model identifiers from API traffic.
 When a request hits the AWS Bedrock endpoint with a path containing anthropic.claude-3-opus, or when traffic to Azure OpenAI references gpt-4-turbo in the deployment path, the system captures the specific model being invoked.
 This model-level extraction covers AWS Bedrock, Azure OpenAI, Google Vertex AI, and direct API endpoints for major providers.

 Every detected event is enriched with organizational context.
 The username is correlated with department, job title, and reporting manager from the SIEM data.
-This matters for risk scoring: a finance analyst accessing an unapproved AI tool carries different risk than a developer using the same tool.
+A finance analyst accessing an unapproved AI tool carries different risk than a developer using the same tool, and the scoring model needs that distinction.

 Each detected AI tool gets a composite risk score from 0 to 100, computed from four weighted factors.